autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/components/localization.md

 ### Vehicle kinematic state

 Current pose and twist of ego,  calculated from localization interface.
+**Note:** Kinematic state contains pose and velocity.
+In the future, [pose](#vehicle-pose) and [velocity](#vehicle-velocity) will not be used as output for localization.

 - nav_msgs/msg/Odometry
    - std_msgs/msg/Header header